 - Engineering and Physical Sciences, Life and Environmental Sciences, Medical and Dental Sciences, Social Sciences

 - Type of Award

 - Deadline for applying

-The University of Birmingham is proud of its long history of engagement with China and this year the relationship is further enhanced with the re-establishment of this prestigious scholarship partnership.
-We welcomed our first students from China in 1907 and since then we have provided education for more than 7,000 Chinese scholars including Li Siguang, one of the University of Birmingham’s most famous Chinese graduates and a pioneer in the field of geology.
-There are currently some 200 PhD students from China studying at Birmingham in a wide variety of fields.
+The University of Birmingham is proud of its long history of engagement with China.
+We welcomed our first students from China in 1907 and since then we have provided education for a large number of Chinese scholars including Li Siguang, one of the University of Birmingham’s most famous Chinese graduates and a pioneer in the field of geology.
+There are currently over 300 PhD students from China studying at Birmingham in a wide variety of fields.

 Value of Award

 Up to 10 full PhD scholarships covering full payment of tuition fees (at the 'overseas' fee rate) and any associated bench fees, paid for by the University of Birmingham, and a maintenance stipend and return international airfare between the UK and China, paid for by the China Scholarship Council.

 In order to be eligible, candidates must: